mozilla-services/docs/source/storage/apis-2.0.rst

 * The **application/whoisi** output format has been removed.

 * The *X-If-Modified-Since* header has been added.

+* The previously-undocumented *X-Weave-Quota-Remaining* header has been documented, after removing the "Weave" prefix.

 * The *X-Weave-Records* header has been renamed to *X-Num-Records*.